Stay in Locally-Owned, Eco-Friendly Lodgings

 Barring access by foot or bike, is there ample access to public transportation, or at the very least is the lodging close enough to where the meetings, conferences or other activities you wish or need to engage in are located, so that the distances you have to drive are minimized?

-Of course, being near the activities you will need to engage in is not something that a lodging can necessarily control, but it is a factor that you will naturally want to figure into deciding where to stay.
+Of course, lodging close to where events or activities are located is not something that hosts can necessarily control, but it is a factor that naturally figures into where to stay.

 • Does the lodging equip its kitchens and bathrooms with low-flow toilets, showers, and sinks?